SleepyToDeath/P4Crowds/README.md

 # P4Crowds
-Attempt to implement crowds network with p4.
+This is an attempt to move anonymity networks to programmable hardware.
+In this project, I'm implementing Crowds with p4.
+It currently only aims for p4c simulator and mininet.